dm1trydev/csvmerge/README.md

-## Что делает

-Эта утилита возвращает результат объединения двух csv файлов по указанному столбцу в виде csv с набором выбранных столбцов из каждого csv

-## Как использовать

-Если нужно объединить по первым столбцам в обоих файлах:

-`csvmerge /path/to/file1.csv /path/to/file2.csv`

-Пример с полными настройками:
+## How it works

+This utility returns the result of concatenating two csv files by the specified column as a csv with a set of selected columns from each csv

+## How to use

 `csvmerge -s 0 -d 1 -r "0,1,2 0,2,3" /path/to/file1.csv /path/to/file2.csv`

-чтобы указать номера столбцов, по которым мержить, для первого и второго файла.

-## Опции
+## Options

-- `-s`, `--source` - номер столбца, для поиска в первом файле
+- `-s`, `--source` - column number to search in the first file
-- `-d`, `--destination` - номер столбца, для поиска во втором файле
+- `-d`, `--destination` - column number to search in the second file
-- `-r`, `--result` - список полей, которые необходимо взять из первого и второго файлов соответственно. Разделяются запятой между собой и пробелом между файлами
+- `-r`, `--result` - list of columns to be taken from the first and second files, respectively.
+Separated by a comma between themselves and a space between files
-- `-o`, `--output` - путь к файлу с результатом
+- `-o`, `--output` - path to result file